 We set performance materiality at a level lower than materiality to reduce the probability that, in aggregate, uncorrected and undetected misstatements exceed the materiality for the financial statements as a whole.
-Performance materiality was set at 70% of materiality for the 2022 audit (2021: 70%).
+Performance materiality was set at 70% of materiality for the 2023 audit (2022: 70%).
 In determining performance materiality, we considered the following factors:

-- a. the quality of the control environment; - b. the low volume of corrected and incorrected misstatements in previous audits; and - c. the consistency of the business year on year.
+- a. our risk assessment, including our assessment of the group's overall control environment; - b. our past experience of the audit, which has indicated a low number of corrected and uncorrected misstatements identified in prior periods; and - c. the consistency of the business year on year.